fury-r/currency-tracker/README.md

 In this assignment, you are expected to an existing project for an imaginary mobile application.
 Please read the constraints and tasks carefully and follow submission guideline at the bottom of the page.

 ## Scenario
-BayzTracker is a cryptocurrency tracker app which allows its users to create alerts to be notified when a price of a coin reaches the price user determines.
+cryptocurrency tracker app which allows its users to create alerts to be notified when a price of a coin reaches the price user determines.

 User can create multiple alerts and can track the alert status anytime (triggered or waiting).